UofT-Frosh-Orientation/orientation-website/docs/pages/Project Architecture/Frontend.md

 # Frontend

-The design of the frontend can be found here: https://www.figma.com/file/nm0NklXCnOGmQQfugCk5i3/Frosh-Week-2022?node-id=0%3A1
+The design of the frontend can be found [here](https://www.figma.com/file/nm0NklXCnOGmQQfugCk5i3/Frosh-Week-2022?node-id=0%3A1) in the Figma

 ## Components